Shabana Azmi To Be Discharged Soon; Javed Akhtar Says 'All Tests Including MRI Are Positive'

 Shabana Azmi got injured in a horrific accident on Saturday afternoon.
 Her car Tata Safari Storme hit the rear-end of a truck on the Mumbai-Pune Expressway.
 Her driver, Kamlesh Kamath, suffered minor injuries in the crash.
 The Khalapur police booked him under IPC sections related to rash and negligent driving and also relevant provisions of the Motor Vehicles Act.
 Shabana was admitted to Kokilaben Dhirubhai Ambani in Mumbai.

 Giving the latest update on her health update, Javed Akhtar told Bollywood Hungama, "There is good news.
 All tests and medical reports including the MRI are positive.
 No serious harm was done.
-We we can all breathe a sigh of relief."
+We can all breathe a sigh of relief."

 Speaking about the accident, reports suggest that Kamath was apparently trying to overtake another vehicle when their car rammed into the truck near Khalapur, about 60km from here in neighbouring Raigad district.